bazaarvoice/gumshoe/README.md

 user to all events.
 You can define your own decorator and plug it into Gumshoe to suit your needs.

-## Emitters
+## Publishers
-Emitters are what broadcast events.
+Publishers are what broadcast events.
 There are three offered out of the box: a standard out emitter, a dev null emitter and a log file emitter.
 The log file emitter is useful to analyze the audit events using a log aggregation tool like the elasticsearch, logstash and kibana stack.
 You can write your